enzo-project/enzo-e/user/problem_method.rst

 .. _using-methods:

 **************
-Enzo-P Methods
+Enzo-E Methods
 **************

 *[ This page is under development ]*

-This section decribes all Methods available in Enzo-P: what they do, what method-specific parameters they have, what fields / particles they access or update, what solvers if any used, and how different Methods are intended to be used with each other.
+This section decribes all Methods available in Enzo-E: what they do, what method-specific parameters they have, what fields / particles they access or update, what solvers if any used, and how different Methods are intended to be used with each other.

-Current Enzo-P methods available include those listed below.
+Current Enzo-E methods available include those listed below.

 ``"ppm"``: hydrodynamics
 ========================